Finding the Truth (without technology and screens)

 “Injustice anywhere is a threat to justice everywhere.”

-Martin Luther King Jr. was a trailblazer of non-violence and peaceful protesting.
+Martin Luther King Jr. was a trailblazer of nonviolence and peaceful protesting.
 Just like Mahatma Gandhi, he used his brain, not brute force.
 It’s his intelligence and cleverness that lead the way.
 I hope we can channel Martin Luther King Jr.’s energy and spirit to help us in these trying times.

 When the yoga class ended, we embraced each other in a group hug.
-We may feel helpless, but we can be part of peaceful protesting.
+We may feel helpless, but we can be part of nonviolent and peaceful protesting.
 We can also do things “behind the scenes.”
 We must also serve as a guiding light for others.

 Namaste.